 Ok, so your Mac is up and running with the latest updates?
 Great!
 NOw, we've got some tweaking to do to make it fitting as a Media Mac.
 First off, the default setting is to automatically log in the user you created when installed your Mac.
 You should keep that, of course.
 Or create a new account that is restricted if you're concerned about security.

 Front RowEvery new Mac (apart from the Mac Pro's) comes with a remote control and Front Row.
 By default, the Mac responds to every Apple Remote, and if you for some reason have more than one (like a Apple Remote for your iPod dock?) you need to pair the remote with your Mac.
 To do that you point the remote to the Mac and hold the "menu" and "next" buttons on it for a couple of seconds until a pair symbol appears on the screen.

 System PreferencesHere we have some things to set up to make the computer act good as a Media Mac

 Desktop & Screen SaverI recommend setting up the background image to a folder of images and set it to change picture every fifteen minutes or so.
-You can download background pictures here
+You can download background pictures here.

 Set Screen Saver to never start, since we will shut off the TV, so there will be no risk of burn-in

 DockSet Dock size to largest and position to left.
 Turn off animate opening applications and set it to hide automatically.
 This will hide the dock to the left, which means we can hide the mouse cursor in the bottom right corner (where only one pixel of it will be visible) without the dock appearing.
 With size set to largest, the icons will be easier to hit and see if you're using a mouse or a remote control with mouse function.